Getting Started

 Let's call it navigation menu

 Here you can change your steam name, custom name and disconnect reason, quickly reconnect to the server you're currently on (Retry button), fix your bugged in-game sound, i.e non-stopping pyros flamethrower sounds, sounds of cart moving even if it doesn't (SND_Restart button or StopSound which would be a faster option).
 CL_FullUpdate button can also fix various things like elements of your HUD (health, ammo) being invisible and Status button which will show you information about players on the server, their ping, steam IDs and so on in your in-game console.
 You can also notice information about Cloud Usage being shown.
-Null Core stores your configuration files and visual configurations in cloud which then gets synchronized with the cloud upon closing TF2 or starting your loader.
+Null Core stores your configuration files and visual configurations in cloud storage which then gets synchronized with the cloud upon closing TF2 or starting your loader.

 Note that Custom Name and Disconnect Reason no longer work in official TF2 servers.